 MAJOR (FATHER) JOHN THOMAS O’BRIEN; U.S. ARMY

-July 2, 1902 (Boston, MA) – April 14, 1968 (New Canaan, CT); 65 years old
+DOB/DOD: July 2, 1902 (Boston, MA) – April 14, 1968 (New Canaan, CT); 65 years old

-Local address: Holy Ghost Fathers, West Norwalk (1930 census)
+LOCAL ADDRESS: Holy Ghost Fathers, West Norwalk (1930 census)

-Unit: 28th Infantry Division
+UNIT: 28th Infantry Division

-Born to Thomas J. or P. (1866-1937) and Amelia L. Shaughnessy O’Brien (1873-1960).
+FAMILY: Born to Thomas J. (1866-1937) and Amelia L. Shaughnessy O’Brien (1873-1960).
 One sister, Ellen M. O’Brien Harkins (1906-1973).

 From The Catholic Transcript April 19, 1968

 Funeral services took place this week in New Canaan and Waterbury for a priest serving in Connecticut.
 A Solemn Requiem Mass for Reverend John T. O’Brien, C.S.Sp., 65, retreat master at Holy Ghost Retreat House, New Canaan, was celebrated Thursday, April 18, at St. Aloysius Church, New Canaan, where he had also assisted the parish priests.
 Father O’Brien died suddenly on April 14 while preparing to say Mass.
 The celebrant of the Mass was Very Reverend Francis P. Trotter, C.S.Sp., provincial.
 A native of Boston, Father O’Brien was ordained in 1932.
 He taught at Duquesne University, Pittsburgh, and served as an Army chaplain during and after World War II.
 He also did parish work in missions of the Holy Ghost Fathers.
 He had been in New Canaan since 1953.
-He leaves a sister, Mrs. John Harkins of Dorchester, Massachusetts.
+He leaves a sister, Mrs. John Harkins, of Dorchester, Massachusetts.
 Burial was in the cemetery of the Holy Ghost Fathers in Norwalk.

 From SWWW, Section 5

-A Cornwells graduate, 1922-1926, he was professed at Ridgefield on August 15, 1927, studied philosophy and theology at Ferndale and was ordained there on September 15, 1932.
-After one year at Duquesne University, he went to St. John the Baptist parish in Dayton, Ohio in 1934 and two years later to St. Anthony’s, Natchitoches, Louisiana.
+A Cornwells graduate, 1922-1926, he was professed at Ridgefield on August 15, 1927, studied philosophy and theology at Ferndale, and was ordained there on September 15, 1932.
+After one year at Duquesne University, he went to St. John the Baptist parish in Dayton, Ohio, in 1934 and two years later to St. Anthony’s, Natchitoches, Louisiana.
 In 1938, he became pastor of St. Peter Claver in Oklahoma.
 When World War Two began for the United States, he volunteered as an Army chaplain and saw service on the battlefield.
 Released from the service in 1946, he became dean of men at Duquesne, where the campus was crowded with former GIs.
 During the Berlin crisis, he was back in the Army as a chaplain in Germany, from 1948-1952.
-On his return, he became pastor of St. Magdalen’s, Tiverton, Rhode Island until 1961 when he was appointed bursar of the Riverside, California community.
+On his return, he became pastor of St. Magdalen’s, Tiverton, Rhode Island, until 1961, when he was appointed bursar of the Riverside, California community.
 Coming back east two years later, he served as retreat master in the New Canaan retreat house in Connecticut.
 While preparing for Easter Mass, he died of a heart attack in the rectory of St. Aloysius Church.
-Interment took place at Ferndale.
+The interment took place at Ferndale.
 A highly respected priest, he served God by serving his fellow men in a very diversified career.

 From “Our Province, Volume 37, No. 3, July 1968” by the Holy Ghost Fathers